INPOL-MA - International Policy (MA)

 Admissions Information

 See the Office of Graduate Admissions website to apply or for information on graduate admission.
-Applications for admission in autumn quarter must be filed with supporting credentials by 11:59 PT on Tuesday, January 9, 2024.
+Applications for admission in autumn quarter must be filed with supporting credentials by 11:59 PST on January 9, 2025.

 Applicants who intend to apply to the Knight-Hennessy Scholars (KHS) program must submit two applications: